- Louise Phillips

-Louise's teaching and support of students was acknowledged by her being awarded the Student Voice Award in 2013.
-As well as being a Senior Lecturer, Louise is also a researcher and has been awarded two grants for research in the area of perinatal mental illness.
-She is currently developing this area of research in collaboration with colleagues within the School of Health Sciences and within antenatal and perinatal mental health services in East London.
+Louise was the winner of the Student Voice Award in 2013, and runner up for both the City University WOW awards in 2019 and the Academic Impact Award in 2020.
+As a researcher she is interested in the area of women's mental health, particularly perinatal mental illness, and is continuing to develop this area in collaboration with colleagues within the School of Health Sciences and antenatal and perinatal mental health services in East London.

 - Personal tutor for students completing the pre-registration BSc and PG Diploma in Mental Health nursing